DGCLab/PERREO-Pipeline/README.md

 # PERREO SR-PE and SR-SE
-The required arguments for both paired-end-derived data are the following:<br>
+SR-SE and SR-PE analyses are very similar as the only differences are located in the trimming and alignment steps.
+The rest of the analysis is common  between these two modes.<br>
+The arguments for SR-PE and SR-SE analysis are practically the same.
+However, there exists specific differences and we will show them separately by PERREO mode. <br>

 For SR-PE:<br>
 ```text